By Denise Matthews

 Coinsilium Co-Founder and Chairman Malcolm Palle stated: “We believe that the ‘royalty’ component will prove to be one of the great innovations to come out of the NFT space and holds the potential for reshaping revenue models across a wide spectrum of industries, for the benefit of artists, creators and significantly, brand owners.
 Simply put, this technology enables the terms of any royalty type agreement to be coded directly into the Smart Contract, rendering the agreement completely transparent and irrefutable, thereby avoiding issues or disputes with counterparties which can often occur years down the line.”

 The Nifty Minter, currently in development by Nifty Labs (alongside the marketplace), will also include an option for the original creator to include a provision for a royalty payment in their tokens and the contracts.
 The creator can thereby ensure that they will continue to receive perpetual royalty payments on all secondary market sales for as long as the NFT continues to trade.
 This royalty payment could range from anywhere between 1% to 30%, depending on the requirements of the creator.
 Further proposals for the activities of Nifty Labs shall also include the development and production of scalable and enterprise grade blockchain technology and smart contract-based solutions which can be sold or licensed to third parties across a variety of industries.
+Visit 99starz coin website to leave your email address for presale.

 The NFT Vision Hack 2021